Hilf al-Fudul

-Hilf al-Fudul (حلف الفضول) was an alliance or confederacy created in Mecca in the year 590 AD, to establish justice for all through collective action, especially for those who where not under the protection of any clan.
+Hilf al-Fudul (حلف الفضول) was an alliance or confederacy created in Mecca in the year 590 AD, to establish justice for all through collective action, especially for those who were not under the protection of any clan.
 Because of Muhammad's role in its formation, the alliance plays a significant role in Islamic ethics.
 Because fudul commonly means "virtuous" the alliance is often translated as League of the Virtuous.